teledirigido/wp-barcelonatemplate/README.md

 ### /resources
 `/scripts`: JS Scripts.
 `/scss`: SCSS boilerplate.
-`/scss/Scss.styl`: Base style layout.
-Exported as `style.css` on your theme base.
+`/scss/style.scss`: Base style layout.
+Exported as `style.css` on your base theme.
+`/scss/style-admin.scss`: Base style layout used on the admin.
+Exported as `style-admin.css` on your base theme.

 ### /static
 `/fonts`: Custom fonts.